Skip to main content Skip to navigation

 • Indicate clearly which readings are essential and which are further or background, to enable them to prioritise their readings effectively

-• Provide essential seminar readings which are available electronically where possible (as an e-book, e-journal article or a scanned copy) to ensure all students are able to complete the required reading
+• Feature essential seminar readings which the Library is able to provide electronically where possible, to ensure all students are able to complete the required reading

 Let us know you agree to cookies